+COURSE DESCRIPTION: Study of the use of accounting information for business decision making.
 NOTE: This course may not be taken more than twice at UNT.

-COURSE OBJECTIVES: This course is intended to give you tools to run your business.
-Course emphasis is on the identification and assignment of product cost, operational planning, cost control, and management decision making.
+COURSE OBJECTIVES: Course emphasis is on the identification and assignment of product cost, operational planning, cost control, and management decision making.
 Upon completion of this course, you will recognize and be able to analyze and discuss the following topics: